PointsBet Sportsbook Ohio Review & Promos

 You are required to be 21 years of age at a minimum for online sports betting in Ohio.
 PointsBet will check and confirm your identity and thus your age when you register for an account.
 If you are not of age, you will not be authorized to sign up.

 Do you have to be in Ohio to use the PointsBet app?

-Note: You can use the PointsBet app in any of the other states where PointsBet is currently legal.
+Note: You can also use the PointsBet app in any other states where PointsBet is currently legal.

 - First and last name

 - Address (not required to be in Ohio)

 You can access PointsBet Sportsbook using your favorite web browser, but when it comes to using PointsBet on smartphones and tablets, we find the PointsBet mobile app is far and away the best method.
 The app is free for both iOS and Android.

 Downloading the PointsBet iOS and PointsBet Android app

 While using your Android device or iPad/iPhone, use our link which opens PointsBet’s website.
 Next, scroll to the bottom of the page and you should see a small section labeled “Mobile App.”